-The on-board crystal oscillator circuitry (see Figure 31) can use a quartz crystal as the PLL reference.
+The on-board crystal oscillator circuitry (see Figure 32) can use a quartz crystal as the PLL reference.
 Using a quartz crystal with a frequency tolerance of ≤10 ppm for narrow-band applications is recommended.
-It is possible to use a quartz crystal with >10 ppm tolerance, but to comply with the absolute frequency error specifications of narrow-band regulations (for example, ARIB STD-T67 and ETSI EN 300-220), compensation for the frequency error of the crystal is necessary.
+It is possible to use a quartz crystal with >10 ppm tolerance, but to comply with the absolute frequency error specifications of narrow-band regulations (for example, ARIB STD-T67 and ETSI EN 300 220), compensation for the frequency error of the crystal is necessary.

-The oscillator circuit is enabled by setting R1\DB12 high.
+The oscillator circuit is enabled by setting R1_DB12 high.
 It is enabled by default on power-up and is disabled by bringing CE low.
 Errors in the crystal can be corrected by using the automatic frequency control feature or by adjusting the fractional-N value (see the N Counter section).

-Figure 31.
-Oscillator Circuit on the ADF7021
+Figure 32.
+Oscillator Circuit on the ADF7021-N

 Two parallel resonant capacitors are required for oscillation at the correct frequency.
-Their values are dependent upon the crystal specification.
-When choosing the values of the capacitors, make sure that the series value of capacitance added to the PCB track capacitance adds up to the specified load capacitance of the crystal, usually 12 pF to 20 pF.
+Their values are dependent on the crystal specification.
+Choose them to ensure that the series value of capacitance added to the PCB track capacitance adds up to the specified load capacitance of the crystal, usually 12 pF to 20 pF.
 Track capacitance values vary from 2 pF to 5 pF, depending on board layout.
 When possible, choose capacitors that have a very low temperature coefficient to ensure stable frequency operation over all conditions.